betrusted-io/xous-book/src/ch07-04-synchronizing.md

     pub len: u16,
     pub description: xous_ipc::String::<128>,
 }
+/// For a memory structure to be remapped between processes, it must be page-aligned,
+/// and the mapped region will always round up to the neareest page boundary.
+///
-/// The minimum size serialized is always one page (4096 bytes).
-Even if we made this smaller,
+/// Therefore, the minimum size serialized is always one page (4096 bytes).
+Even if
-/// a full 4096 bytes are always allocated and cleared. `rkyv` simply hides this detail.
-So,
+/// we made this smaller, a full 4096 bytes are always allocated and cleared.
+/// The `rkyv`+Buffer method hides the details of page alignment.
+///
+/// When serializing data manually, you need to guarantee the page alignment property.
+/// One way to do this is to request a memory page using `xous::syscall::map_memory()`.
+/// This is an explicit way to create a page of memory, and you must also unmap it
+/// once you are done.
+Another way to do it is to allocate it on the stack, but, in
+/// order to guarantee mapability, the structure has to be decorated with
+/// `#[repr(C, align(4096))]`.
+This example uses stack allocation, and thus we create
+/// a page-sized, page-aligned RawData structure as below.
+#[repr(C, align(4096))]
-/// for raw implementations let's just expose this directly. pub struct RawData {
+pub struct RawData {
     raw: [u8; 4096],
 }